Terrible sea monsters. Creepy monsters of the deep sea. Basilisk - Poisonous snakes

 In Greek mythology, Scylla is considered a unique creature that lived not far from another monster, Charybdis.
 They were considered very dangerous and voracious.
 According to existing versions, Scylla was the object of love of many gods.

-1. The sea monster is a snake with six heads that has kept upper part female body.
-Under the water were tentacles ending in the heads of dogs.
+1. The sea monster is a snake with six heads that has preserved top part female body.
+Under the water there were tentacles ending in the heads of dogs.

 3. According to myths, she lived in the Strait of Messina.
 Odysseus survived the meeting with her.